EverettHanke/GameClientServerAssignment/README.md

 Client Request	Server Response	Description
 Reflect n
 Ex:
-BALANCE 8 (requests health and stamina for player account number 8)	n and the balance
+Reflect 8 (requests health and stamina for player client account number 8)	returns health and stamina
 Ex:
 8 100 44
 (response that player 8 has 100hp and 44 stamina)	Get the Player n health and current stamina allowing the players to make an educated guess on whether to heal or keep pushing forward.